A few scanning tips

 Menu of the other Photo and Flash pages here

 The dimension in pixels (Image Size) is the important detail for using any image.
-Around 300 pixels per inch is an optimum and standard proper printing goal for photographs.
-200 dpi can sometimes be acceptable printing quality, but more than 300 dpi is not of much use to printers (for color photos).
-Many 1-hour photo lab digital machines are usually set to print at up to 250 pixels per inch, but it won't hurt to always provide pixels to print 300 dpi.
-250 to 300 dpi is a reasonable and optimum printing resolution for photos.
+Around 300 pixels per inch is the optimum and standard proper printing goal for color photographs.
+200 dpi can sometimes be marginally acceptable printing quality, but more than 300 dpi is not of use to printers (for color photos), because our printers are not designed to do more for color work and our eyes cannot see greater detail (color work).
+Many local 1-hour photo lab digital machines are usually set to print at 250 pixels per inch, but it won't hurt to always provide pixels to print 300 dpi.
+250 to 300 dpi is a reasonable and optimum printing resolution for color photos.
+However Line Art mode (two colors, black ink on white paper, like text or cartoon lines) is normally better scanned and printed at 600 dpi.

-FWIW, I'm old school, and I learned the term for printing resolution as "dpi", so that's second nature to me, dpi has simply always been the name of it.
-Some do call it ppi now, same thing, pixels per inch, which is what it is.
-Ink jet printers do have their own other thing about ink drops per inch (but which is about the quality of dithering colors (to color each pixel), not about image resolution).
-But here, we're speaking about printing resolution of image pixels, which ink jets also have to do.
+FWIW, I'm old school, and I learned the term for printing resolution was "dpi", so that's second nature to me.
+Dpi has simply always been the name of it.
+Some do call it ppi now, pixels per inch, which is what it is, same thing.
+Ink jet printers do have their own other thing about ink drops per inch which they also named dpi, but which is about the quality of dithering colors (to color each pixel, to be one of 100s of thousands of different colors created using only four colors of ink), but that is Not about image resolution.
+But here, we're speaking of images, about printing resolution of image pixels, which ink jets also have to do.

-The dpi calculator is below, but first, some background concerns.
-There are two situations when printing images, depending on if using print shops or home printing.
+The dpi calculator is below, but first, some things you need to know.
+There are two situations when printing images, depending on if using one hour print shops or home printing.

 Images have both size and shape properties.
 The image "shape" (which is width / height, called Aspect Ratio) likely rarely matches the paper "shape", so which always needs attention first.
 When the print and paper shapes differ, a print shop "fit" typically fills all of the paper, fitting one dimension to leave no unfilled white space border in the other.
 A home photo editor "fit" typically is the opposite by default, not cropping at all, but leaving thin white space in one dimension if it doesn't fit precisely.